Kiran-Inagadapa/Binary-Classification-of-Glormerulus-WSI-images-into-globally-sclerotic-and-non-globally-sclerotic/README.md

 3. Edge Detections using Canny

 The created two preprocessed datasets of training, validation and testing, are then used to train two different Base Learner models.
+The Base Learner models are ResNet50V2 adn InceptionV3, both these Image Classification CNNs are pretrained on ImageNet Dataset and have shown very promising results with minimal computational resource requirements.

 ## Binary Classification using Stack Ensemble Technique with two Base Learners and a Meta Learner:
-### Base Learner 1: ResNet50V2 trained on color enhanced images
+### Base Learner 1: ResNet50V2 trained on color enhanced images:
+-> Nothing

+##### link to access the Base Learner model-1:
-### Base Learner 2: InceptionV3 trained on images preprocessed with edge detection
+### Base Learner 2: InceptionV3 trained on images preprocessed with edge detection:

+##### link to access the Base Learner model-2:
-### Meta Learner: Binary Logistic Regression trained on the predictions of the Base Learners
+### Meta Learner: Binary Logistic Regression trained on the predictions of the Base Learners:

+##### link to access the Meta Learner: